 Belfast International Airport recognises the importance of establishing and maintaining links with local schools and colleges.

 We will therefore develop programmes with individual schools and colleges to suit their educational needs.
-This will include but is not limited to the following:

 We recognise that our business activities have environmental consequences and we continuously review our environmental performance to seek to minimise and mitigate those effects.